Get 50% off on all templates until Dec 3, 11:59pm PT! Code: 1128CWWFTS123

 Responsive Behavior

-• Important: Layouts should be fluid and percentage based for the most part.
+• Important: Layouts should be responsive.
 Designer should test their layouts by dragging the viewport width in Webflow and test the published site on mobile devices.

 • Components should work across all media queries.
 Ex: tabs should become stacked on mobile